Shelex/cypress-allure-plugin/README.md

 ## Roadmap
  * configure types for allure API
  * configure integration with cypress-cucumber-preprocessor to use gherkin tags instead of commands

+## Examples

+See [cypress-allure-plugin-example](https://github.com/Shelex/cypress-allure-plugin-example) project, which is already configured to use this plugin.

 ## Credits